-If you’re working as a freelancer or running your own business, your after-tax income is the amount you earned in a month, minus your business costs and minus taxes you pay.
+If you’re freelancing or running your own business, your after-tax income is the amount you earn in a month minus your business costs and the taxes you pay.
 For others with a steady paycheck, it will be easier.
-Their payslip will tell them how much lands on their bank account each month.
+Their payslip will tell them how much lands in their bank account each month.

-For this example, you calculate that your monthly after-tax income is $5000.
+For this example, let’s say you calculate that your monthly after-tax income is $5000.

-$1000, or 20% of your monthly budget, is reserved for a savings account.
-This means $1000 of your take-home income should go toward growing your retirement savings or paying down credit card debt or any other debt.
+20%, or $1000, of your monthly budget, is reserved for a savings account.
+This means $1000 of your take-home income should go toward growing your retirement savings, paying down credit card debt, or any other debt.

-In addition to the standard monthly expenses, life brings us many not so frequent but are undoubtedly mandatory.
-We have in mind things like repairing your vehicles or putting a down payment on a house.
-Think ahead and try to see what are some extra payments you will have soon and make adjustments with your plans.
+- In addition to the standard monthly expenses, life brings us many others that are not so frequent but are undoubtedly mandatory.
+We have things like car payments or putting a down payment on a house in mind.
+Think ahead and try to predict what extra payments you will have soon and make adjustments to your plans.